 - Bottom line: it’s a good business decision

-During two six-month internships, MECOP students can take some of the load off the companies seasonal projects which a full-time engineer may not have the time or the skills to perform.
+During two six-month internships, participating students can take some of the load off the company's seasonal projects which a full-time employee in their field may not have the time or the skills to perform.

-Many MECOP graduates, however, are finding permanent jobs at companies where they had previously interned.
-Typically, they dont spend a lot of time in entry-level positions because of three important factors:
+Many MECOP graduates are finding permanent jobs at companies where they had previously interned.
+Typically, they don't spend a lot of time in entry-level positions because of three important factors:

 - The rigors of the program and the intense evaluation